reshamas/fastai_deeplearn_part1/courses/dl2/lesson_8.md

 - that is the simplest possible final layer that you could add
 - I stick that on top of my pretrained resnet34 model
 - optimize it with Adam
-- use a criteria of L1 loss
+- use a criteria of L1 loss (rather than MSE)
+- L1 loss means rather than adding up the squared error, add up the absolute values of the errors; it's normally what you want
+- adding up the squared error penalizes the bad misses by too much, so L1 loss is generally better to work with
+-
 ```python
 head_reg4head_reg4 = nn.Sequential(Flatten(), nn.Linear(25088,4))
 learn = ConvLearner.pretrained(f_model, md, custom_head=head_reg4)